 - There are four leadership styles that match the four combinations of high/low readiness and willingness

-- The four styles suggest that leaders should put greater or less focus on the task in question and/or the relationship between the leader and the follower
+- The four styles suggest that leaders should put more significant or less focus on the task in question and or the relationship between the leader and the follower

 - Presumes that leadership is about how the boss makes decisions